piscisvolans/piscisvolans.github.io/poetry.md

 you didn't make it easy, didn't hide
 your bad schools and your Jesus billboards,

-your cockroaches and your closed minds, your war flags, revised history, and the way
+your cockroaches and closed minds, the war flags, revised history, and the way
 no one even seemed ashamed of it all.

-You didn't make use of my happy childhood
+It wasn't anything like my happy childhood
 memories, black-eyed peas and barbecue,
 Lucinda singing about car wheels on a gravel road